orbit-love/orbit-model/README.md

 > On the visual canvas of the Orbit Model, love is represented by distance from the center of the solar system.
 The more love, the closer to the center.

 ### Measuring love

-To calculate love, start by counting all the activities that a member has done within a recent time period.
+In the Orbit Model, a member's love is inferred by the quantity and quality of activities complete they've completed. ``` To calculate love, start by counting all the activities that a member has done within a recent time period.
 For example:

 - Attended our conference